Lobuche East and Island Peak Climbing

 What is the optimal time for climbing Lobuche and Island Peak?

 Generally, the best time provides the most rewarding experience for the expedition.
 Selecting the appropriate time is essential, and we prioritize the safety of our clients.
 Typically, the Spring season, which includes the months of March, April, and May, is the prime time for the expedition; however, Autumn is preferable for trekking.
 Following the Spring season, the Autumn months of September, October, and November are also significant for peak climbing.
 During these seasons, the risk of avalanches and snowfall is reduced, and the weather conditions are generally stable, with pleasant temperatures and clear skies that offer stunning views of the mountains.
-The winter season is not advisable due to the extreme cold and frequent rain, which are generally considered significant challenges, although some may find it contrasting with the adverse weather conditions.
+The winter season is not advisable due to the extreme cold and frequent rain, which are generally considered significant challenges.
+However, some may find it contrasting with the adverse weather conditions.

-Cost of Lobuche and Island Peak Climbing for 2025-2026
+Cost of Lobuche and Island Peak Climbing for 2026-2027

 The cost for climbing Lobuche and Island Peaks ranges from USD 3000 to USD 3500 per person, depending on the group size.
 The total expense for the combined two-peak expedition is influenced by factors such as the level of service, trip duration, meals, gear, transportation, accommodation, Sherpa crews, guides, permits, and more.
 Our 22-day Lobuche and Island Peak climbing itinerary includes a trek to Everest Base Camp and Kalapatthar, which helps your body acclimatize to the rocky, snowy trails and elevation gain.
 The package for the Lobuche and Island Peak climbing covers all the services outlined in the itinerary.
 The overall cost varies based on the number of participants, as detailed below.